FRieNDS OF THE

 WHO WE ARE

 A proud member of the Kingston Symphony Association, the KCS is lucky to perform with the spectacular musicians associated with that organization.
-This December, the choir will once again join forces with the KSO for three performances of the much-loved Candlelight Christmas at The Isabel Bader Centre – get your tickets early!
+Each December, the choir will joins forces with the Kingston Symphony for three performances of the much-loved Candlelight Christmas at The Isabel Bader Centre – get your tickets early!
 KCS also seeks out regional artists with which to collaborate, and routinely provides performing opportunities for developing artists from across the province.

 Kingston Choral Society & Kingston Symphony Association performing at the Isabel Bader Centre For the Performing Arts

-In 2025/26, the KCS brings music lovers more masterworks by the world’s greatest composers, which have become the choirs’ hallmark, as well as newer works inspired by those classics.
-The season opens with an astonishing 4-hand piano arrangement of one of the world’s most remarkable masterworks - the Mozart Requiem.
-Enjoy its drama, beauty & splendour in a totally new way.
-Featuring Clare Marion and Emily McPherson.
-Audiences will be charmed by a KCS Christmas party concert on December 6th featuring a dramatisation of Dicken’s Christmas Carol with Christmas music.
-KCS will feature in the Kingston Symphony’s annual Candlelight Christmas Concerts on December 15, 16 and 17.
-The season closes on May 3rd with Into the Dreaming, featuring Dreamweaver by Ola Gjeilo, The Dreams that Remain by Thomas La Voy, and music by Morten Laurisden and Eric Whitacre.
+In 2025/26, the KCS brought music lovers more masterworks by the world’s greatest composers, which have become the choirs’ hallmark, as well as newer works inspired by those classics.
+The season opened with an astonishing 4-hand piano arrangement of one of the world’s most remarkable masterworks - the Mozart Requiem, with its drama, beauty & splendour experienced in a totally new way, and with superb performances by pianists Clare Marion and Emily McPherson.
+Audiences were charmed by a KCS Christmas party concert on December 6th featuring a dramatisation of Dicken’s Christmas Carol with Christmas music, and, as is traditional, KCS featured in the Kingston Symphony’s annual Candlelight Christmas Concerts on December 15, 16 and 17.
+The current season closes on May 3rd with Into the Dreaming, featuring Dreamweaver by Ola Gjeilo, The Dreams that Remain by Thomas La Voy, and music by Morten Laurisden and Eric Whitacre.